mrpotatoes/functional-programming-in-js-reference/docs/start-here/type-signatures.md

 _Lowercase letters stand for type variables._
 1. Type variables can take any type unless they have been restricted by means of type constraints (see fat arrow below).

 ?> `TypeClass` unofficial and not part of `FantasyLand` but it makes it easier for me to understand.
+Check the first footnote in "More information"

 Think of `TypeClass` as an identifier of the set that the variable (next section) is required to be.
 All of this `type`'s methods are required in order to satisfy the type signature.